powhapki/ha-se/terraform-vault-cluster/README.md

-# Provision the Vault cluster
+# Provision the Vault Server
 ***
 When you use userdata for AWS, you can refer [user_data_4_poc](https://github.com/powhapki/ha-se/blob/master/terraform-vault-cluster/user_data_4_poc) as a sample input.